Overcoming Joint Intractability with Lossless Hierarchical Speculative Decoding: Experiments

 \textbf{Experiments Setup.} Experiments are conducted with the widely adopted GPTQ-quantized 8-bit instruction-tuned Qwen2.5 series \citep{bai2023qwen}.
 By default, we employ the 0.5B as the draft model and 72B as the target models, with a temperature of 1.
 We leverage GSM8K~\citep{cobbe2021trainingverifierssolvemath} for mathematical problem-solving, HumanEval~\citep{chen2021evaluatinglargelanguagemodels} for code generation, and CNN/DailyMail~\citep{see-etal-2017-get} for text summarization.
 All experiments were conducted on a single NVIDIA H20 GPU with 96 GB of memory, unless otherwise specified.

-\textbf{Baselines and Metrics.} We compare two lossless verification methods—Token-wise~\citep{leviathan2023fast} and Block-wise~\citep{sun2024block}—using two metrics: \textit{Block Efficiency} (tokens/step) and \textit{Decoding Speed} (tokens/second). \emph{Block Efficiency} measures the average tokens generated per serial call to the target model, reflecting intrinsic efficiency independent of hardware. \emph{Decoding Speed} indicates tokens produced per second for practical reference, though it depends on hardware and implementation.
+\textbf{Baselines and Metrics.} We compare two lossless verification methods—Token-wise and Block-wise—using two metrics: \textit{Block Efficiency} (tokens/step) and \textit{Decoding Speed} (tokens/second). \emph{Block Efficiency} measures the average tokens generated per serial call to the target model, reflecting intrinsic efficiency independent of hardware. \emph{Decoding Speed} indicates tokens produced per second for practical reference.
 Additional details and extended evaluations are in \Cref{ap:experiment_extenstion}.